Cultural Diversity and Its Impact on Governance

 \subsection{Migration as a Source of Cultural Diversity}

 Since time immemorial large migrations were considered cataclysmic events.
 Neolithic tribes before the discovery and proliferation of the institution of private property and thus agriculture \citep{North1977} operated under common ownership, which led to the exhaustion of local resources.
 This routine and arguably inevitable overhunting and overfishing was caused by the principle described by William Forster Lloyd already in 1833 as the tragedy of the commons \citep{Lloyd1980}.
 The tribe was forced to move in order to survive, which led to violent clashes with other tribes in its path and very often with the annihilation or mass enslavement of the weaker side.
 There is only a handful of examples in history where a quasi-peaceful solution was found between different ``cultures'' sharing the same land.
 Eventually, migrations of entire tribes were replaced by migrations of specific groups or individuals usually too aggressive or otherwise ill-fitting so as to be exiled or motivated to leave.
 Instead of endangering entire domestic populations these smaller groups either expanded “civilisation” on the frontiers or lost their lives in an attempt to do so.
 Anything from Athenian Ostracism through the Crusades to the Spanish Conquistadores fit this usually very violent category.
 An exceptional window of opportunity opened during the age of liberalism of the 19th century, which created the first wave of globalisation with radically decreasing transportation costs, and an increasing need for primary products and staple foods.
-This development allowed for relatively peaceful but immense labour migration and large capital inflows into the near empty frontier lands of the ``areas of new settlement'' in the USA, Canada, Australia, Argentina, Brazil and New Zealand.
+This development allowed for immense labour migration and large capital inflows into what is today the USA, Canada, Australia, Argentina, Brazil, and New Zealand.